lavaeater/suburban-commando/README.md

 ### Enemy attacks
 The enemies should attack, perhaps using melee attacks for now.

+### Player health and death
+So, we have health for enemies, when enemies can attack, we shall have damage, health and death here.
+This also means an implementation for "lives" for the players as well, of course.
+Or perhaps a resurrection mechanic?

 ### Things that need to be done

 The thing in cursive is what I am working on right now.